 Five years after the founding of Telios Law in 2012, the Telios Law Scholarships were established to encourage the next generation to live a whole or complete life.
 The Greek word telios means “complete, perfect, or whole.”
 We approach legal services by considering how we can bring wholeness, completeness, or maturity to ministries, businesses, and individuals, and that vision translates beyond the practice of law.

-This scholarship draws upon the experiences of Telios Law’s founder and owner, Theresa Sidebotham.
+This is a merit-based scholarship award of $1,000 per year, renewable for up to four years.
+The scholarship draws upon the experiences of Telios Law’s founder and owner, Theresa Sidebotham.
 Theresa grew up as a missionary kid in Indonesia and is a mother to four missionary kids, but also finished raising her sons, attended law school, and founded Telios Law in Colorado.
 Her personal experience attending a Christian college was formative and inspiring.

 The Telios Law Sojourner Scholarship